A vegetarian meal that is clean and ready in under 20 minutes.

 - 1 tablespoon green curry paste (Mai Ploy Brand)

 - 14 oz coconut milk (with the cream)

 - 4 cups combo of chopped vegetables/chicken/shrimp/tofu (see notes)

-- 1 tbsp sorghum flour dissolved in 1 tbsp of water (double the quantity for a thicker curry)
+- 1 tablespoon sorghum flour dissolved in 1 tablespoon of water (double the quantity for a thicker curry)